ARMmbed/mbed-client-example-6lowpan/README.md

 ifconfig eth0 add fd00:ff1:ce0b:a5e0::1/64
 ```

-#### Dynamic Setup Configuration (_Server Side_)
+#### Dynamic setup configuration (_Server Side_)

 **Note:** This section applies only if you plan to run mDS in a networked environment and have access to a global IPv6 network.

 - The binaries `gateway6LoWPANDynamic.bin` and `gatewayThreadDynamic.bin` will work when mDS is running on the IPv6 network.
 You should use the binary that corresponds to your application bootstrap mode and flash it according to the instructions above.
-In the dynamic setup, the mbed 6LoWPAN Gateway will dynamically learn the network prefix from the IPv6 network it is connected.
+In dynamic setup, the mbed 6LoWPAN Gateway will dynamically learn the network prefix from the IPv6 network it is connected to.

-- If you have a remote mDS instance running behind the IPv6 network (or IPv6 enable cloud), you don't have to configure anything.
+- If you have a remote mDS instance running behind the IPv6 network (or IPv6-enabled cloud), you don't have to configure anything.
 However, if you plan to run your own instance of mDS on your network, please read the information provided below.

 ##### How to check if you have a valid IPv6 network